rulasg/DemoPsModule/README.md

 # PsModuleLearning

-Learn and exercise best practices to crete a Posh module
+Learn and exercise best practices to create a Powershell module.